miguelfbrito/microservice-identification/README.md

 # Microservice Identification

-A shell-based tool that resorts to Topic Modelling and Community detection techniques in order to identify microservices from projects built with monolithic architectures.
+A shell-based tool that resorts to Topic Modelling and Clustering techniques in order to identify microservices from projects built with monolithic architectures.
-Currently only supports Java projects.
+Currently only Java projects are supported given the structural and lexical information being extracted by the Java Parser.
+However the core functionality is language agnostic and if provided with structural and lexical data should work equally.

 ## Setup
 1. Clone the repo
-2. Give execution permitions to setup script `chmod u+x setup.sh`
+2. Give execution permissions to setup script `chmod u+x setup.sh`
 3. Execute `setup.sh`